20 Types of Caterpillars in Louisiana

 by sarowen is licensed under CC BY-NC-ND 2.0

-It may not be easy to imagine, but that caterpillar will eventually turn into an Io moth.
+It may not be easy to imagine, but that caterpillar will eventually become an Io moth.
 The Io is a giant brown caterpillar with yellow and black eyespots on its back.

 Adult moths are so large (five inches long!) that they’re sometimes mistaken for hummingbirds!

-At one time, only five known Io moth populations were left in North America, but conservation efforts have brought their numbers back up to safe levels.
+Only five known Io moth populations were left in North America at one time, but conservation efforts have brought their numbers back up to safe levels.

 These types of caterpillars in Louisiana moths live entirely off of eucalyptus trees and can even release toxic chemicals if they feel threatened.